-For purposes of this notice, a project is designated as urban if it is located within (or on the boundary of) a Census-designated urbanized area 4 that had a population greater than 200,000 in the 2010 Census.
-5 If a project is located outside a Census-designated urbanized area with a population greater than 200,000, it is designated as a rural project.
+For purposes of this notice, a project is designated as urban if it is located within (or on the boundary of) a Census-designated urbanized area that had a population greater than 200,000 in the 2010 Census.
+If a project is located outside a Census-designated urbanized area with a population greater than 200,000, it is designated as a rural project.
+Rural and urban definitions differ in some other DOT programs, including TIFIA.